 Use the multi-tool fitted with a wood blade to cut under door trim by 1/8 inch.
 Alternatively, you can remove the door trim and re-install it after the floor has been laid.

 Cut the Sheet Flooring

 Turn off any floor radiant heating.
-Cut the sheet vinyl flooring so that it is the size of the room, plus about 4 inches on all sides.
+Cut the sheet vinyl flooring so that it is the size of the room, plus about four inches on all sides.
 Lay the vinyl flooring in the room, with the excess running up the walls.
-Let the flooring rest in the room for about 2 hours so it can conform to the room's size.
+Let the flooring rest in the room for about two hours, so it can conform to the room's size.

 Make Relief Cuts

 The flooring will bunch up in the corners, making it difficult for you to cut down the sides.
 To relieve this tension, make stress or relief cuts in the corners.
 Start the utility knife in the corner, at the lowest part, then make a single cut upward until the flooring falls into place.

 Cut Around the Sides

 Cut the flooring where the wall and subfloor meet.
 Cut as close to that corner as possible so that all of the flooring will be hidden by the baseboards or quarter-round.
 Feel for the toilet closet flange and cut around it.

 Remove the vinyl sheet flooring and set it aside.
 Make sure that it stays flat.
 Add strips of the double-sided adhesive tape in a few key areas of traffic: by the door, in front of the bathtub or shower, and in front of the cabinet.